DworkinLab/episodicSequenceData/Novalign_pipeline.md

 From novoalign reference manual: -c 99 Sets the number of threads to be used.
 On licensed versions it defaults to the number of CPUs as reported by sysinfo().
 On free version the option is disabled

-### To avoid this problem, run scripts for each in parallel
+### Run scripts for each in parallel

+A solution to run each file seperatly in a simple splitting method

-*** alternative that may be an option: add the & after the code in the for Loop (before the done) and it should push that "for" to the background and run the next file in sequence. ***
+*** alternative that may be an option: add the & after the code in the for Loop (before the done) and it should push that "for" to the background and run the next file in sequence ***

-1) make the script to make multiple scripts
+1) Make the script to make multiple scripts

 Make dir for all output scripts: mkdir split_mappingScripts

-Run in Scripts dir ( not split_mappingScripts)
+*Run in Scripts dir (not split_mappingScripts)

+This will create many scripts that are layed out for each different file (i.e for each base above) and put them into a seperate script folder to run from

 ```
 #! /bin/bash